saitunc/MinaModules/MODULE_1.md

-t# Module 1 - Intro to Math of ZK
+# Module 1 - Intro to Math of ZK

 Welcome to module 1.
 If you haven't checked module 0 and not you're familiar to blockchain, we suggest you to take a look at module 0.
 If you already know what a blockchain is, you are ready to dive in to mathematical foundations of blockchain.